Skip to navigation Skip to content

 The value of a care recipient’s assets is worked out in accordance with the assessment of assets under the Social Security Act.
 Refer to Division 1 of Part 3.12 of the Social Security Act – General provisions relating to the assets test.

 The Aged Care Act specifies the provisions of the Social Security Act that do not apply.
-The following are assets that are assessed under the Aged Care Act which are exempt assets according to the Social Security Act:
+The following are assets that are assessed under the Aged Care Act for residential care only which are exempt assets according to the Social Security Act:

 3